Instagram/IGListKit/README.md

 }

 func listAdapter(listAdapter: IGListAdapter,
-    sectionControllerForObject(object: Any) -> IGListSectionController {
+    sectionControllerFor object: Any) -> IGListSectionController {
   if object is String {
     return LabelSectionController()
   } else {